openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 Configuring Pin Direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Direction of a pin can be configured by writing to the SETDIR CSR (address 0x038).
-  - To configure as input: Place a value of 0 in bits [25:24] along with the pin number in bits [6:0].
+  - To configure as input: All pins are input by default and the input cannot be disabled.
-  - To configure as output: Place a value of 1 in bits [25:24] along with the pin number in bits [6:0].
+  - To configure as output: Place a value of 1 in bit [24] along with the pin number in bits [6:0].
-  - To configure as open-drain: Place a value of 3 in bits [25:24] along with the pin number in bits [6:0].
+  - To configure as open-drain: Place a value of 1 in bit [25] along with the pin number in bits [6:0].

 Configuring Interrupt Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  - Interrupts can only be configured for input pins.
   - If the input pin requires interrupt capability, write to the SETINT CSR (address 0x03C).
   - Include the pin number in bits [6:0].
   - To enable interrupts, set bit [16] to 1; to disable, set to 0.